 Right now in Idaho 67.4% of working-age adults (16-64) are employed compared to only 24.8% of working-age adults who have an intellectual disability.
 Only 41% of students who receive special education services are enrolled in post-secondary education or competitively employed one year after leaving high school (Idaho Dept. of Education 2010 Post School Outcomes census survey).
 Many people with disabilities who want to work are not able to for various reasons including public and employer misperception about the talents and skills of people who have disabilities and what they can bring to increase their bottom line.

-The Idaho Employment First Consortium was established and is supported by the Idaho Council on Developmental Disabilities for the purpose of improving how employment services and systems work in Idaho so that people with developmental disabilities are able to reach their career goals.
+The Idaho Employment First Consortium was established and is supported by the Idaho Council on Developmental Disabilities for the purpose of improving how employment services and systems work in Idaho so people with developmental disabilities are able to reach their career goals.
 It includes representatives from state agencies, advocacy organizations, service providers, parents, and self-advocates.
 Seventeen Consortium members met for the first time in April 2012 and continue to meet monthly on an ongoing basis.
 The group has adopted an Employment First message with defined common values and a vision for our state:

 "All Idahoans with disabilities have the right and responsibility to work and